Political impact of the COVID-19 pandemic: United Kingdom

 The British government response to the COVID-19 pandemic has been politically controversial, in particular the level of preparedness and the early response to the outbreak and timing of subsequent lockdowns in autumn and winter 2020 that whether they influenced country's high death toll.
 Shortages of personal protective equipment (PPE) for health workers, as well as some supplies of PPE later procured proving to be inadequate, attracted controversy during the early months of the pandemic.
-A public inquiry into the government's handling was announced in May 2021 to take place in 2022 after demands from pressure group Covid-19 Bereaved Families for Justice.
+A public inquiry into the government's handling was announced in May 2021 to take place in 2023 after demands from pressure group Covid-19 Bereaved Families for Justice.

 In May 2020, the actions of Boris Johnson's senior aide, Dominic Cummings, were the subject of a political scandal as he was accused of breaking lockdown rules while experiencing symptoms of COVID-19.
 Johnson's defence of him, and Cummings' public press conference to defend his innocence both attracted criticism, as was the eventual rejection of widespread calls for Cummings to resign over the breach.
 Cummings left the government in late 2020, and subsequently criticised the government's response to the pandemic, including in a seven-hour testimony to the Commons Heath, and Science and Technology committees in May 2021.

-The reception for the leadership and conduct of Prime Minister Boris Johnson during the pandemic has been mixed.
-He was alleged to have said he would rather "let the bodies pile high" than enact a second national lockdown in October 2020; Johnson he denied this, calling the allegation "total rubbish".

 In August 2020, school exam grades standardisation algorithm attracted controversy.
 Whilst the algorithm was designed to combat grade inflation nearly 36% of students were one grade lower than teachers' predictions and 3% were down two grades.
 This resulted in public outcry.
 In response to the outcry, on 15 August, Gavin Williamson said that the grading system is here to stay, and there will be "no U-turn, no change".
 Two days later on 17 August, Ofqual and Gavin Williamson agreed to a u-turn and grades would now be reissued using unmoderated teacher predictions.